datadesk/django-for-data-analysis-nicar-2016/README.md

 ```

-`get_kmf_fit()` takes the queryset we pass into it, in this case all_complaints (we toss out any complaits with a negative response time since that would really muck up our analysis), and organizes the values in the days_since_complaint and is_closed columns into a list.
-The quick summary of what it does is match up the days since a complaint to whether the complaint has been closed or not.
-We then fit that to a Kaplan-Meier curve and return the `kmf` object. `get_kmf_median` simply returns the `median_` value of that object.
+This function makes two lists: one of the count of days since a complaint was created and another of whether the complaint has been closed.
+Those lists are then fitted to a Kaplan-Meier curve, and the function returns the `kmf` object. `get_kmf_median` simply returns the `median_` value of that object.

-We use this method to find the median response time to all complaints, and priority level 1, 2 and 3 complaints.
+We use this method to find the median response time to all complaints, as well as the response time for priority level 1, 2 and 3 complaints.

-### Edit meeeeee ###

 Since it seems like response times are slower in the eastern parts of the city, let's also break this down by areas.
 We make a list of the seven different planning commission areas, and then make a dict to place the data returned.